pulyakhina/splicing_analysis_pipeline/README.md

-SplicePie -- a pipeline to analyze non-sequential and multi-step splicing
+SplicePie
 --------------------------------------
+### A pipeline to analyze non-sequential and multi-step splicing

-The pipeline contains three major analysis steps: analyzing the order of splicing per sample, looking for recursive splicing events per sample and summarizing predicted recursive splicing events for all analyzed sample (it is recommended to use more samples for higher reliability).
+SplicePie contains three major analysis steps: analyzing the order of splicing per sample, looking for recursive splicing events per sample and summarizing predicted recursive splicing events for all analyzed sample (it is recommended to use more samples for higher reliability).
 The first two steps are